Chris Reifert

 Chris Reifert (born February 23, 1968) is an American death metal musician.
 He is the founder, vocalist, and drummer of Autopsy.
-He was previously a founding member of Abscess, and drummer for Death.
+He was previously a founding member of both Abscess and Death, playing drums on Death's debut Scream Bloody Gore.

 Career

 Reifert had a friend who was a DJ at a local radio station that was running an ad for musicians “Musicians needed for the new lineup of Death, or something like that.”
 He heard about it before the ad had aired.
 He was a fan of the band, and had already been collecting the band’s demos, and initially doubted it could have been the same Death that he was familiar with.
 Reifert responded to the ad, and him and Schuldiner began creating music with one another.
 Reifert played drums on the Death debut album, Scream Bloody Gore.
 After parting ways with Chuck Schuldiner in 1987, Reifert elected to remain in the San Francisco Bay Area, forming Autopsy in 1987.
 In his own band, he played not only drums but performed the vocals as well.
 He said he started singing out of necessity after trying several friends out on vocals.
 Cutler and Reifert started off sharing vocal duties before Cutler eventually grew tired of it, and Reifert assumed lead vocal duties.
 He describes singing and drumming as a “workout.”
 After several albums, Autopsy split up in 1995 and Reifert and bandmate Danny Coralles began playing in their side-project, Abscess full-time.
 Autopsy reformed after Abscess' dissolution in 2010.

 Chris Reifert is also known for his many side-projects, including the Ravenous, Doomed, Eat My Fuk, and Violation Wound.
 He has also performed guest vocals on Machetazo's Sinfonias del Terror Ciego and the Autopsy-inspired Murder Squad's Ravenous, Murderous, with further guest appearances for Immortal Fate, Nuclear Death, and "Cathedral of the Damned" on Cathedral's final album, The Last Spire.